lukezhangui/thoughts/a list of things to do.md

 - Brow the web for inspiration.
 (3)
 - Gather drawing materials, try something new.
 New pens/Markers/shopping time (1)
 - research methods of painting/ theory (3)
-- Create for at least 30 minutes (1)
+- Create for at least 30 minutes (3)
 - Comeback a day or later and polish

+> Music for my soul - singing and piano
+- practice singing for half an hour (3)

 > Learn something about iOS
 - Watch tutorial online